 Senator Feinstein is a senior member of the Appropriations Committee where she serves as chairman of the Subcommittee on Energy and Water Development.
 She has secured billions of dollars for California communities, including critical transportation, water supply and federal building projects.
 She has worked with members of both parties to secure and safeguard spent nuclear waste and has used her seniority to oppose the development of new nuclear weapons and hold down the rapidly increasing costs of the U.S. nuclear arsenal.

 Two of Senator Feinstein’s consistent priorities have been combating wildfire and drought.
 She was a key figure in securing higher salaries for federal wildland firefighters to help with recruitment and retention and played a central role in securing additional aerial firefighting resources.
 She has also been very active in helping prepare for and alleviate drought, including securing passage of the Water Infrastructure Improvements for the Nation Act in 2016 that devoted significant federal resources to help modernize California’s water infrastructure and assist with ecosystem restoration and preservation of endangered fish species.

-Senator Feinstein is a member of the Senate Judiciary Committee and the Senate Appropriations Committee, where she chairs the Subcommittee on Energy and Water.
-Senator Feinstein also serves on the Senate Rules and Administration Committee, which she chaired during the 110th Congress.
-In that capacity, Senator Feinstein was the first woman to chair the Joint Congressional Committee on Inaugural Ceremonies, and presided over the Inauguration of President Barack Obama on January 20, 2009.
+Her fourth committee assignment is on the Senate Rules and Administration Committee, which she chaired during the 110th Congress.
+In that capacity, Senator Feinstein was the first woman to chair the Joint Congressional Committee on Inaugural Ceremonies and presided over the inauguration of President Barack Obama in 2009.